-If the maximum permit period of a single shift needs to be exceeded, the appointed person must be informed and a new permit issued by them with all sections completed and signed by all parties.
+If the maximum permit period of a single shift needs to be exceeded, the appointed person must be informed and issue a new permit with all sections completed and signed by all parties.

 If any doubt exists about the work being carried out, the hot work must stop, the appointed person notified, and the fire watch retained.